FrancescoP2/hr-automation-portfolio/AI-Recruiter-Assistant/README.md

 Running the expensive model on everyone would have worked too, but it was wasteful — most of the spend was being burned on candidates that were never going to make the cut.
 Splitting it into a cheap filter and a deep ranking is where the cost savings come from; in practice the two-stage setup runs at roughly a third of what a single deep pass cost, since most CVs never reach stage two.

+The scoring runs on Azure OpenAI rather than a public API endpoint — a deliberate choice, since candidate data stays inside the company's Azure tenant instead of being sent out to a third-party service.
+The workflow can be pointed at other providers, but for anything touching real applicant data, the in-tenant route is the one that matters.

 Output goes to two Google Sheets — the ranking itself, and a separate activity log of every run.
-Notifications cover three cases: it worked, it errored, or it found nobody above threshold.
+Notifications go out over Slack and cover three cases: it worked, it errored, or it found nobody above threshold.
 That last one mattered to me — a recruiter should never be left wondering whether the thing ran and found nothing, or just broke.

 ## Architecture